survivalandflourishing/survivalandflourishing.github.io/index.md

 <a name="contact" class="intrapage-link"></a>
 ### Contact

 If you need to reach SFF, you can send an email to sff(char)contact@googlegroups.com, with (char) replaced by a hyphen (to avoid spam).
-Note that we are a volunteer-run organization and might take some time to respond.
+Note that we are a volunteer-run operation and might take some time to respond.